I am so excited to share one of my three favorite fruity protein shake recipes with you guys.

 Oh — if you don’t already have protein powder, one very important thing to consider when picking a flavor and a brand is the TASTE.
 Not all protein powders are created equal.
 We have gone through a good batch of them and they have been too “proteiny,” meaning they taste artificial, like chemicals and, well, bad.
 My favorite (and the only one I’ll use) is called Dymatize ISO-100 and I usually buy the Gourmet Chocolate and Gourmet Vanilla flavors.

 First up, the Strawberry Protein Shake.
+Watch me make this super delicious shake in the video below:

 - ½ cup vanilla flavored almond milk